Azuriom/Azuriom/README.md

 [![Latest release](https://img.shields.io/github/v/release/Azuriom/Azuriom?style=flat-square)](http://github.com/Azuriom/Azuriom/releases)
 [![Chat](https://img.shields.io/discord/625774284823986183?color=5865f2&label=Discord&logo=discord&logoColor=fff&style=flat-square)](https://azuriom.com/discord)

-**Azuriom** is a complete open-source web solution for game servers.
+**Azuriom** is a complete open source web solution for game servers.
 Enjoy dozens of extensions for endless possibilities.
-Already trusted by over **1,800 servers**, cumulating more than two **millions users**.
+Already trusted by over **1,800 servers**, totaling more than two **million users**.

+> [!NOTE]
+> To install Azuriom, please do NOT clone this repository directly.
+Instead, download from the [official website](https://azuriom.com/download) or from the [releases page](https://github.com/Azuriom/Azuriom/releases).
+>
+> If you would like to contribute to Azuriom and install from source, please see the [Contribution Guide](CONTRIBUTING.md).

 ![Screenshot](https://azuriom.com/assets/img/home.png)